Introduction to threads with C++11

 What is a thread?

-On most general purpose computers, we run a lot of processes beside each other.
+On most general-purpose computers, we run many processes alongside each other.
 But let us ask the question, what is a process?
 Well, a simple definition is a running program.
-But what is a program then?
+But what is a program, then?
 Another simple definition is a list of instructions the processor needs to execute.

 Assume we have one single-core processor.
 How can all these programs run beside each other?
-After all, a single-core processor can perform only one instruction at the time.
+After all, a single-core processor can perform only one instruction at a time.
 Well, that’s handled by the operating system.
-To share the processor with all these processes, it gives one process a little of bit of time to perform some instructions, then goes to another process which gets a little bit of time and so on.
-Some processes have higher priority than some other, and will get more processor time than the other.
-This is called scheduling and is a subject on itself, and I won’t cover it a lot more.
+To share the processor with all these processes, it gives one process a little bit of time to perform some instructions, then goes to another process which gets a little bit of time, and so on.
+Some processes have higher priority than others and will get more processor time.
+This is called scheduling and is a subject on itself, and I won’t cover it much more in this article.

-Within processes, we can have threads.
-It’s a little bit the same principle described above: on a single-core processor, each thread is given some processor-time.
+We can have threads within processes.
+It’s based on the same principle described above: on a single-core processor, each thread is given some processor time.

-We talked a lot about single-core processors in the above text, but what about today’s multicore processors?
-Well, this means we can actually do multiple things at the same time.
-If your processor has two cores, then two threads can actually run at the same time, without sharing the processor.
+We discussed single-core processors in the above text, but what about today’s multicore processors?
+Well, this means we can do multiple things at the same time.
+If your processor has two cores, then two threads can run simultaneously.
 If your processor has N cores, then your processor can run N threads at the same time.
 And this is why today multithreading is so important: we can actually do things in parallel.

 Difference between processes and threads

-Threads and processes both have the same purpose: running specific tasks simultaneous to each other.
+Threads and processes both have the same purpose: running specific tasks simultaneously.
 Why do they both exist?
-Well there are some differences, summarized below.
+Well, there are some differences, summarized below.

 Properties of a process

-• Each process has his own memory, which can’t be altered by other programs.
-(Probably there are ways to do it, but in normal circumstances it can’t be done).
+• Each process has its own memory, which other programs can’t alter.
+(There are probably ways to do it, but in normal circumstances, it can’t be done.)

 • Switching from one process to another is heavy: processor-cache flush, memory management unit TLB flush.